 Most of our work with probate clients is done via email, phone, or text.
 We rely heavily on technology so we can work with clients who are not always in Central Texas.

 Even a simple plan needs a professional touch

 It's a sad truth that lack of planning and lack of proper planning are the top two causes of increased lawyer costs.
 Poor planning means more work; more work means more expense.

 Not having a will means that state law controls who receives your property, and it isn't always who you think.
 Writing your own will or getting something off the internet is risky because neither of those sources understands Texas law the way a Texas lawyer does.
 We work hard to know what questions to ask and how to write so that your wishes are made reality.

-Exclusively web-based, we use technology to bring the work to you.
-First appointments and meetings are by phone or Skype, final meetings are at your office or convenient locations around the city.
+We use technology to bring the work to you.
+First appointments and meetings may be by phone or Skype, final meetings are at your home or office.